 All flight performance data are given for ISA standard atmosphere at sea level and standard temperature.
 To determine temperature in relation to ISA conditions please refer to the following chart.

-Especially in glider towing the take-off distances can NOTE vary significantly with precise flying habits and the drag of the glider.
+NOTE Especially in glider towing the take-off distances can vary significantly with precise flying habits and the drag

 ISA std.
 Temperature